Squirrel Story

 Unable to parse the prophesy of the squirrel, we carried on to Main Street, looked both ways and crossed over to her school.

 A few days later, I went with my older daughter on a backpacking trip.
 We hiked into the Pioneer Mountains of central Idaho.
 The lakes there sit at 10,000 feet, at the base of massive, glaciated basins.
 The terrain in its scale and remoteness is humbling.
-But the stark beauty is bound to charm the most cynical of souls.

 We seemed to be sharing the lake with a bald eagle and no one else.
 Periodically, he swooped over the lake near us, eyeing the cutthroats beneath.
-Those fish, blithely swimming about in water as clear as mountain air didn’t have a chance against that eagle.
+Those fish, blithely swimming about in water as clear as air didn’t have a chance against that eagle.
 If he wanted to eat, he was going to eat.

 What is striking about such a place is the sound of it, or, more accurately, the dearth of sound.
-There is no sound, save for the occasional rockfall high above or the warming morning air below, that, like a transparent river, flows up the canyons.
+There is no sound, save for the occasional rockfall high above, or the warming morning air below, that, like a transparent river, flows up the canyons.
 The absolute quiet can, at first, be disquieting.
 But soon enough, the lack of sound—mechanical, human or anything remotely of the civilized world—calms and slows everything.

-Rather, I mean conservative in the sense of to conserve, to save something for later, “to keep in a safe or sound state,” according to Merriam-Webster.
+I mean conservative in the sense of to conserve, to save something for later, “to keep in a safe or sound state,” according to Merriam-Webster.
 Implicit in that philosophy, I think, is the notion that we are saving something valuable for someone else.
 It is fundamentally based on others.
-Whether we’re talking about the natural world, resources, prosperity or power, this isn’t all here just for us—those of us alive right now.
+Whether we’re talking about the natural world, resources, prosperity or power, this isn’t all here just for us, those of us alive right now.
 Others will follow, and we should want them to experience some of the wonder we were lucky enough to experience.

 Back with my little daughter, on a day off from school, we visited mom, who works at the local hospital.
 On the grounds is a healing garden—a lovely spot with benches overlooking wetlands and the mountains.
 Designed into the patio is a maze of sorts, red bricks that lead in a circuitous pattern, around and around, to the center of the garden.
 For a 4-year-old who loves puzzles, this was a Holy Grail of sorts.
 At one point, mom or I must have said the word labyrinth, which immediately caught my daughter’s ear.
 “What’s a labyrinth, daddy?